michelin/ns4kafka/README.md

 It is possible to define quotas on a namespace.
 Ideal for clusters with limited resources!

-A namespace with quotas will not be able to exceed the limits enforced by the quotas.
+A namespace with quotas will not be able to exceed the limits enforced by these quotas.

 ```yaml
 apiVersion: v1